And that’s 30! Andrea Giovannini bronze, Italy increasingly record-breaking

 Francesco LuciveroAll the Azzurri medals in Milan Cortina 2026: photos

-Francesca Lollobrigida won two golds in speed skating, in the women’s 3,000 and 5,000 meters.
+Francesca Lollobrigida won two golds in speed skating, in the women’s 3.000 and in the women’s 5,000 meters.

-Marion Oberhofer and Andrea Vötter won the women’s luge.
+Marion Oberhofer and Andrea Vötter came out on top in the women’s luge.

-Emanuel Rieder and Simon Kainzwaldner won the men’s event instead, again in the luge.
+Emanuel Rieder and Simon Kainzwaldner instead won the men’s event, also in the luge.

 Federica Brignone gave very strong emotions, winning two golds (Super-G and giant) ten months after the serious accident.